László Tóth (racing driver): 2022

 Tóth driving for Charouz Racing System during the 2022 Spielberg Formula 3 round.

 Following the end of the season, Tóth tested with Charouz Racing System in all three days of the post-season test in Valencia.
 On 25 January 2022, the Czech team announced that Tóth would race with the team in the 2022 FIA Formula 3 Championship, stating that he felt "more relaxed" on his second season.
 Tóth's results did not improve; he only had a best finish of 19th three times while finishing 37th at the end of the championship, the lowest of all full-time drivers.

 Sportscar career

 2023

 Tóth transitioned to sportscar racing at the start of 2023, driving for ARC Bratislava in the LMP2 class of the Asian Le Mans Series.
-Alongside fellow silver-ranked LMP2 rookie Nico Pino and team owner Miro Konôpka the Hungarian managed a best finish of seventh in the nine-car championship, which eventually led to last place in the standings.
+Alongside fellow silver-ranked LMP2 rookie Nico Pino and team owner Miro Konôpka, he managed a best finish of seventh in the nine-car championship, which eventually led to last place in the standings.